xquery-mode/oook-selector/README.md

 Put this in your `~/.emacs` or `~/.emacs.d/init.el`:

 ```
-;; Uncomment the following line if your Clojure project uses lambdawerk.marklogic:
-;; (provide 'lambdawerk.marklogic)

 (require 'oook-setup  "~/src/oook-selector/oook-setup")

 ;; default server configuration
-;; Note: You don't need this section if you use an LW configuration service.
 (setq xdmp-servers
   '(:rest-server (:host "localhost" :port "8000" :user "admin" :password "admin")
     :xdbc-server (:host "localhost" :port "9000" :user "admin" :password "admin")))